European Master of Science in Nuclear Fusion and Engineering Physics

 What

-With its broad network of universities and research institutes, the European Master of Science in Nuclear Fusion and Engineering Physics (FUSION-EP), builds on high-level, multinational, research-oriented education in fusion-related engineering physics.
-The curriculum resonates closely with the research activities of the partners, offering a culturally diverse and academically engaging study experience.
+With its broad network of universities and research institutes, the European Master of Science in Nuclear Fusion and Engineering Physics (FUSION-EP), provides high-level, multinational education in fusion-related engineering physics.
+The curriculum resonates closely with the research activities of the partners and recent developments in the field, offering a culturally diverse and academically engaging study experience.

-The Nuclear Fusion Engineering Physics programme is devoted to the technical applications of physical theory and strongly supported by the research activities at the different laboratories within the consortium.
-By combining the practical concepts of a degree in engineering with the essentials of education as an engineering physicist, the programme delivers engineers capable of performing, advancing and leading technical and scientific research in research institutes as well as and the industry.
+The Nuclear Fusion and Engineering Physics programme is devoted to the technical applications of physical theory and strongly supported by the research and development activities at the different laboratories and industries within the consortium.
+By combining the practical concepts of a degree in engineering with the essentials of education as an engineering physicist, the programme delivers engineers capable of performing, advancing and leading technical and scientific research in research institutes as well as (fusion) industry.

 The curriculum’s engineering component familiarises the engineering physicist with the analysis, design and optimisation of new and existing systems, products, machines, materials and more, for which simplification to manageable system descriptions (from rules of thumb to expert systems) is essential.
 Although the various methods and applications are treated in the context of the technology of fusion devices, their relevance far exceeds the domain of nuclear fusion.
 In the physics component, the reductionist approach takes centre stage: by means of experiments and mathematical modelling we seek to break down physical phenomena taking place in the plasma and in its interaction with its surroundings, to their very essence, and to discover the applicable physical laws.
 A rigorous attitude is essential, as any physics theory should stand a validation by experiment.

-While we intentionally keep the learning contents relatively broad in the first-year curriculum, the second-year curriculum becomes more specialised.
-Students can choose one of two study tracks (Fusion Sciences or Fusion Technology).
-In addition, the curriculum leaves ample room for the students’ personal interests by means of a broad set of electives.
+While part of the learning contents in the curriculum are intentionally kept relatively broad, students can also choose one of two study tracks: Fusion Science or Fusion Engineering.
+These tracks allow students to specialize according to their personal interests by means of a broad set of electives.

 For whom